 The -gstabs option (note that there are two hyphens, not one) tells the assembler to retain in x.o the symbol table, a list of the locations of whatever labels are in x.s, in a form usable by symbolic debuggers, in our case GDB or DDD.20

 Things are similar under other operating systems.
-The Microsoft assembler, MASM, has similar command-line options, though of course with different names and some difference in functionality.
-21
+The Microsoft assembler, MASM, has similar commandline options, though of course with different names and some difference in functionality.
+21 ld -o x x.o

 3.8.2 Linking